JMen121/youtube-clone/README.md

 # Contribution
 Feedback and contributions are welcome and highly appreciated!
 Thank you for taking the time to explore and engage with this project.

-**Creation
-I used HTML and CSS when creating this youtube clone.

-**What this youtube clone entails?**
-I have used some CSS techniques such as Flex Box, Tooltips( which can be seen for every icon on header except the Profile),